jasonjmr99/hw3/README.md

 3. The h variable is responsible for the varying heights of the grass.
 4. Hue, saturation, and brightness.
 5. The -10 on the second arguments sets the grass on the ground, and the fourth argument determine the height at which the grass will start.

+part 2
+1. An object is storage for variables in order to manage them better
+2. 0 - 255
+3. random(1900, 2000)